-We would enjoy having your class discover the hot springs and the baths with a tour.
-Reservations for group tours should be scheduled at least three weeks in advance by calling 501-620-6746.
+Your class can discover more about the hot springs and the bathhouses with a guided tour.
+Reservations for group tours should be scheduled at least six weeks in advance by calling 501-620-6746.
 We can schedule tours beginning at 9:00 a.m. until 11:30 a.m. and from 1:30 p.m. to 4:00 p.m.
 Download curriculum materials here.

 Valley of Vapors is 15 minutes long and gives a brief history of the use of the hot springs.

 Taking the Baths, a 9-minute video, tells what the traditional bath routine is.